dmliao/rune-editor/README.md

 * JTextPane makes long uninterrupted strings create a horizontal scrollbar.
 * HTMLText doesn't support line-height.
 Until then, I'll have to use plaintext, so no syntax highlighting.
 * Sometimes when opening files, words get cut off until window resize or editing
+* Word Count is creating ghost images.
+* When app is initialized, there are ghost images of the UI in the textpane